 Dr. Kinnison appreciates all aspects of medicine and surgery but has particular interest in dermatology and internal medicine.
 She also has strong interest in small mammals, or what we refer to as “pocket pets”.

 She aspires to learn more about animal behavior and how to make nervous patients less stressed at their visits to our hospital.
 Dr. Kinnison states that she “truly loves being able to participate in the human-animal bond.
 I also love fixing a problem and being able to enhance that animal’s life.”

 Dr. Kinnison and her husband, Dave (Our Hospital Administrator), have two children, named Matt and Emily.
 She and her family love to travel together in their camper.
 She also enjoys hiking, gardening and reading.
-Her furry family members include a Beagle mix named Casey, a Golden named Clover and a cat named Jimmy J.
+Her furry family members a Golden named Clover and a cat named Jimmy J.